 Because of No Child Left Behind legislation, it is strongly recommended that physical education majors double major in health education.

-School Health Education Major-- For further information about school health education, please refer the Health Education Fact Sheet.
+School Health Education Major-- For further information about school health education, please refer to the Health Education Fact Sheet.

 Graduates in physical education find career opportunities teaching in public or private educational settings, coaching within the community, athletic programs including coaching at high-education institutions, community sports positions with parks and recreation facilities, and/or local organizations like the YMCA.
 If interested in coaching at the higher education institutions, students are encouraged to maintain a 3.0 grade point average to ensure acceptance into the graduate school to pursue the needed master's degree required to coach at this level.